 Skip to main content

-GeoEngine uses Semantic Versioning to track worker builds.
-Every production apply creates a permanent snapshot of the worker configuration, so any version can be reproduced and run at any time — even after the code has changed.
+GeoEngine uses Semantic Versioning for cloud-facing worker releases and a separate local_tag for local builds.
+Every production apply records a local tag and a config snapshot, so any past production build can be reproduced and run later — even after the code has changed.

 Version Format